smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 - :tada: Add presigned request support and examples for S3 GetObject and PutObject (smithy-rs#731, aws-sdk-rust#139)
 - :tada: Add presigned request support and example for Polly SynthesizeSpeech (smithy-rs#735, aws-sdk-rust#139)
+- Add connect & HTTP read timeouts to IMDS, defaulting to 1 second
+- IO and timeout errors from Hyper can now be retried (#744)
 - :bug: Fix error when receiving `Cont` event from S3 SelectObjectContent (smithy-rs#736)
 - :bug: Fix bug in event stream receiver that could cause the last events in the response stream to be lost when using S3 SelectObjectContent (smithy-rs#736)
 - Updated EC2 code examples to include readme; refactored operations from main into separate functions.